datashaman/mrtallyman/README.md

 Slack bot that tallies scores for a team.
 Uses MySQL to store results and multiprocessing.Process to handle long running tasks.

-Requires AWS credentials to be setup on the host.

 Setup an app and a bot on Slack, deploy the app to a host somewhere.
 Verify the Request URL and subscribe to the following events:

 - `app_mention`